 Do you have healthy sales habits that enable you to close large deals?
 When you adopt the right sales approach, you’ll increase your client base and build long-term relationships that enable you to consistently achieve and exceed your quota.

-Check out these seven habits the best sellers have.
+Check out these six habits the best sellers have.
 Adopt them, and you’ll soon be closing larger deals, too.

 Habits of Sellers Who Close Large Deals

 1. They Quickly Build Relationships Based on Trust.

 First and foremost, your prospects need to trust that you understand their business and can offer impactful solutions that help them address their biggest challenges.
 Prospects need to trust that you’re working with them to reach their business goals.